ViOffice/Planado/README.md

 * Jitsi-Meet does not require any special configuration, nor does it require to be aware of Planado.

+* Please read the [documentation & examples](docs/README.md) if you want to learn more.

 ## Requirements:

 * PHP (>=7)